Business model: Examples

 Franchising is the practice of using another firm's successful business model.
 For the franchisor, the franchise is an alternative to building 'chain stores' to distribute goods and avoid investment and liability over a chain.
 The franchisor's success is the success of the franchisees.
-The franchisee is said to have a greater incentive than a direct employee because he or she has a direct stake in the business.
+The franchisee is said to have a greater incentive than a direct employee because they have a direct stake in the business.